dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 #### Navigation

-To navigate, the `j` and `k` keys can be used to move the between selected keys, and the selected key is displayed in the footer bar.
+To navigate, the `j` and `k` keys can be used to move up or down a keys, and the selected key is displayed in the footer bar.

 The footer bar also now shows the number of pages, segmented by the `maxrows` argument.
 To easily navigate this buffer, `u` and `d` can be used to navigate